nubergra/edem-mdc-azure/1-Storage/Exercise06/README.md

-# **Azure Storage - Exercise 6: Create an Azure Database for PostgreSQL Database**
+# **Azure Storage - Exercise 6: Create an Azure Database for PostgreSQL**

 ## **Objective**

 In this exercise, we will create an **Azure Database for PostgreSQL** instance using the **Azure Portal**.
 We will configure it, create a database, and set up tables to store structured data.
-This will be a **guided exercise** led by the instructor.
+The first part of this excercise will be a **guided exercise** led by the instructor.

 ## **Steps**